 CVD (Chemical Vapor Deposition) –

-As its name suggests, in this process the coating forms a chemical bond with the substrate.
+As its name suggests, in this process, the coating forms a chemical bond with the substrate.
 Therefore, the adhesion to the substrate is very strong.
-With CVD it is possible to create a thick coating of 5 to 25 microns.
+With CVD, it is possible to create a thick coating of 5 to 25 microns.
 Due to its thicker layer, CVD provides excellent heat insulation and enables achieving higher cutting speeds compared with PVD.
 The downside is more sensitivity to cracks and fractures.

 In the PVD process, the coating layer is spattered on the substrate and does not form a chemical bond with it.
 Therefore, the adhesion is lower, but the process induces compressive residual stress that improves the overall toughness of the carbide insert.
 PVD is good for creating thin coatings between 1 to 8 microns.
-PVD coated inserts need to operate at lower cutting speeds when compared with CVD, however, they are tougher, have a smoother surface (less friction), and can be applied also on sharper edges (small honing and ground inserts).
+PVD-coated inserts need to operate at lower cutting speeds when compared with CVD.
+However, they are tougher, have a smoother surface (less friction), and can also be applied on sharper edges (small honing and ground inserts).

 All coatings have flaws in their surface uniformity caused by coating droplets and non-uniform grain size.
 Most modern grades add a post-treatment after the coating process.
-This treatment is usually sandblasting or tumbling, aiming to smoothen the finial coating layer, thus reducing the friction and, as a result, also the generated heat.
+This treatment is usually sandblasting or tumbling, aiming to smoothen the final coating layer, thus reducing the friction and, as a result, also the generated heat.

 Carbide Grades Designations

-Although there is no formal standard most of the major carbide inserts suppliers follow the following guidelines for their Carbide Grades designation:
+Although there is no formal standard, most of the major carbide inserts suppliers follow the following guidelines for their Carbide Grades designation:

-- BB – Brand: Each brand uses a different 2 letter combination as a prefix.
+- BB – Brand: Each brand uses a different 2-letter combination as a prefix.
 (Some brands have several prefixes associated with them).
 Iscar uses “IC“, Sandvik uses “GC“, and Kennametal “KC“, and so on.
 Examples: IC808, GC4315, KCU25.

 - SS – Coating Series (Family): For example, Sandvik grades GC4305, GC4315, and GC4325 share the same 43 series coating.
-In this example “43” is a family of thick CVD coated grades for steel.
+In this example, “43” is a family of thick CVD-coated grades for steel.

 - HH – Hardness Level: The last two digits, in most cases, reflect the hardness level.
 A smaller number will usually mean a harder substrate.
 For example, GC4305, GC4315, GC4325, and GC4335 have the same coating.
 GC4305 is the hardest in the series, and GC4335 is the toughest (Least hard) in the series.
 While it is not a 100% rule (because the carbide suppliers don’t always follow these guidelines), It is still beneficial to be familiar with this system.